 - Upgrades: Any upgrades you do to your vehicle should be focused on reliability, cargo capacity and durability.
 Upgraded brakes and shocks are always a benefit so long as they do not compromise reliability.
 Internal and external cargo management systems will be of great benefit.
 Upgraded bumpers or even bull bars could prevent more serious damage if you need to nudge an obstruction or a stalled vehicle out of the way.

 - Restraints: Restraints are a critical piece of equipment for any vehicle, but especially for your survival vehicle.
 These are standard equipment on basically every car, truck and SUV, but you never know what you’ll run into out there.
 Consider that you are still far more likely to die or be critically injured in an automobile accident than due to hostile activity even in the middle of an SHTF situation.
 Also consider that all of the cargo inside the cabin as well as the people inside the cabin that are not securely restrained in place are liable to go flying and injure other occupants in a crash.
-This is one of the reasons why a pickup truck is not a greatsurvival vehicle because carrying more than one or two people means they have to ride in the exposed, restraint-less bed.
+This is one of the reasons why a pickup truck is not a great survival vehicle because carrying more than one or two people means they have to ride in the exposed, restraint-less bed.

-Some items should be considered as standard equipment for any vehicle that you get to choose for your survival rig.
+Some items should be considered standard equipment for any vehicle that you get to choose for your survival rig.
 These are items that will help keep the vehicle going in the field, as well as help keep the occupants going, crew particularly.

 - Radio: Unless you are strictly going to be working with one vehicle and one vehicle only, any vehicles that are part of your survival group’s complement must be equipped with a self-contained communication system so you can reliably talk to other vehicles in your convoy.
 This could be something as rudimentary as a walkie-talkie, or something as advanced as a professionally installed vehicle radio set.
 What is important is that all crew know how to operate it, and it works reliably while you are underway with typical spacing you expect to maintain between vehicles.

 - Fire Extinguisher: Vehicle fires are already extremely common.
-Imagine how much more common they will be when people are trying to shoot your car or set it on fire with a molotov cocktail.
+Imagine how much more common they will be when people are trying to shoot your car or set it on fire with a Molotov cocktail.
 Small, smoldering fires in a car quickly turn into raging infernos that will engulf a car and burn it down to the frame unless you have a way to put it out quickly and on-demand.
 Only a fire extinguisher will do that.
 Any model that you choose must be kept in a cabin in a properly secured clamp so that is easily accessible, and also so that it will not become a missile in a collision.

-- Repair Kit: A repair kit includes everything you need to take care of flat tires, one or two full size spare tires and an assortment of useful tools and often used parts to perform common repairs.
+- Repair Kit: A repair kit includes everything you need to take care of flat tires, one or two full-size spare tires, and an assortment of useful tools and often-used parts to perform common repairs.
 You should definitely include standard tire patch kits, a small air compressor, various hand tools specific for your vehicle’s fasteners and components, and a safe, functional high-quality jack.
 Most importantly, the repair kit should be instantly accessible from wherever it is stored in the vehicle.
 It is the height of clown-shoery to pile all of your cargo and gear on top of your repair kit and spare tire.
 Don’t do it!

 - First-Aid Kit: Every vehicle that is part of your complement should include a comprehensive first-aid kit that can handle traumatic injuries.
 This again should be kept in the cabin and readily accessible.
 You might consider excluding this item only if everyone on your team carries their own individual first-aid kits.

 Now then, we have our vehicles selected and outfitted, we have our team, and everyone on our team knows what their role is and responsibilities are in the vehicle.
-Time to learn how to actually handle single- and multi-vehicle operation.
+Time to learn how to actually handle single- and multi-vehicle operations.

 Basics of Vehicle Operations